Augus1217/Chinese-Chess/README.md

 *   **Cross-Platform Support**: Runs on both Windows and Linux.
 *   **Smart Performance Optimization**: The application automatically detects your CPU architecture to enable the corresponding optimized engine version.
 *   **Multi-language Support**: Includes interfaces in Traditional Chinese, English, and Vietnamese.
-*   **Game Sound Effects**: Includes sound effects for actions like "check" and "capture" to enhance immersion.

 ### 🛠️ Tech Stack